MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/cordova/index.md

 * **cordova-plugin-mfp-fips** - *Android only*.
 Provides FIPS support
 * **cordova-plugin-mfp-encrypt-utils** - *iOS only*.
 Provides support for encryption and decryption

-> [Learn more about the Cordova plug-ins](https://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.dev.doc/dev/c_cord_plugins.html) that compose the MobileFirst Cordova SDK in the user documentation.

 **Support level:**
 The platform versions supported by the MobileFirst plug-ins, at **minimum**, are **cordova-ios@4.0.1**, **cordova-android@5.1.1** and **cordova-windows@4.2.0**.